Peju Layiwola: Like her mother, here’s how she is building generations of women through arts

 Thank you very much for having me.
-I have always done community work and I learned that with my mother, Princess Elizabeth Olowu, when I was growing up in Benin city, she was hired several times by the Edo State Government to run workshops for women and I remember that I used to go with her as a young girl as at 10/11 years old to the town centre known as Urukpota Hall in Benin city.
-And the women from the market would come, women from other markets, women who were unemployed, who had little salaries would come to learn different arts and crafts from her.
-So, she never really invited me to take part but she just knew that I knew to do all the things she did.
+I have always done community work and I learned that with my mother, Princess Elizabeth Olowu.
+When I was growing up in Benin city, she was hired several times by the Edo State Government to run workshops for women and I remember that I used to go with her as a young girl of about 11 years old, to the town centre known as Urukpota Hall in Benin city.
+And the women from the market would come, women from other markets, women who were unemployed, who had little salaries, would come to learn different arts and crafts from her.
+So, she never really invited me to take part, but she just knew that I knew how to do all the things she did.
 So, I joined her and began to demonstrate to the women and they were always very fascinated that a young girl could do as much as her mother.
-Even though those were free workshops they were somehow paid by the state government at the time, but they would compensate me by giving me coins because they were very happy that I was following in my mother’s tradition of art making.
-So that actually began there and I saw that the women were totally immersed in learning and because Benin is also a very cultural city, you’ll find that the women were very talented, but here was a woman who was teaching more of contemporary arts, teaching women how to upcycle and recycle materials working with paper, making paper beads, using coconut shells to make jewelry and doing tie-dye and batik — so these were things that were new to them so they were very excited about learning these skills because they knew that when they learnt these skills they would use them for making a living.
+Even though those were free workshops, they were somehow paid for by the state government at the time.
+However, they would compensate me by giving me coins, because they were very happy that I was following in my mother’s tradition of art making.
+That actually began there and I saw that the women were totally immersed in learning and because Benin is also a very cultural city, you’ll find that the women were very talented, but here was a woman who was teaching more of contemporary arts, teaching women how to upcycle and recycle materials working with paper, making paper beads, using coconut shells to make jewelry and doing tie-dye and batik — so these were things that were new to them, and they were very excited about learning these skills because they knew that when they learnt these skills they would use them for making a living.

 And how long ago was this?